rhysbrooks1/CS321-002-s25-team-09/README.md

 In order to find the top `k` keys (by frequency), we will need a priority queue in the search programs.
 This is because the BTree is sorted by the key value and not by their frequencies.
-We created out own priority queue in Project 2, but for  this project we will use the [Priority Queue](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/PriorityQueue.html) class available fram the standard library in Java.
+We created our own priority queue in Project 2, but for  this project we will use the [Priority Queue](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/PriorityQueue.html) class available from the standard library in Java.

 ## 5. Implementation
 We will create three (or four, if doing the extra credit part) programs: